 Artistic and Imaginative Fine Art Portraits

 The fine art genre is a hotly debated one, with artists questioning just what constitutes fine art.
-Fine art photography often includes conceptual and abstract images and work influenced by other forms of art.
-Others get adventurous with outfit and make-up, modeling, and editing, while others visualize their portrait photography after classical art.
+Fine art photography often includes conceptual and abstract images and works influenced by other forms of art.
+Others get adventurous with outfits and make-up, modeling, and editing, while others visualize their portrait photography after classical art.

 The photographer, not the device, creates a fine art portrait photo as an artist giving a visual expression.
 Furthermore, fine art portrait photography has a strong graphic influence and captures emotion uniquely and vibrantly.
 Therefore, creating genuine fine art portraits necessitates a great deal of thought and ability by experienced photographers.